Ergonomic Works

 * How much space your knees and thighs have.

-* Focus: Essential for evaluating lower body support and potential circulation issues.
+* Focus: This is essential for a thorough workstation evaluation, especially when conducting a remote ergonomic evaluation to assess lower body support and potential circulation issues.

 6. Overall Workstation View (No Person)

-* Setup: Take a wide shot of your entire workstation, including the desk, chair, monitor, and surrounding environment, but without you in the picture.
+* Setup: Take a wide shot of your entire workstation, including the desk, chair, monitor, and surrounding environment, but without you in the picture for a comprehensive ergonomic assessment.

 * What to Show: